sosedoff/omxremote/README.md

 omxremote /path/to/your/video/files
 ```

-Server will start on port 8080 and listening on all network interfaces.
+Server will start on port 8080 and listen on all network interfaces.
 You can
 connect to it if you have any device (laptop, phone) on the same wifi network.

 ## License